huggingface/exporters/README.md

 Not all inputs or outputs are always required: For text models, you may remove the `attention_mask` input.
 Without this input, the attention mask is always assumed to be filled with ones (no padding).
 However, if the task requires a `token_type_ids` input, there must also be an `attention_mask` input.

-Removing inputs and/or outputs is again accomplished by making a subclass of `CoreMLConfig` and overriding the `inputs` and `outputs` properties.
+Removing inputs and/or outputs is accomplished by making a subclass of `CoreMLConfig` and overriding the `inputs` and `outputs` properties.

 By default, a model is generated in the ML Program format.
 By overriding the `use_legacy_format` property to return `True`, the older NeuralNetwork format will be used.
 This is not recommended and only exists as a workaround for models that fail to convert to the ML Program format.